eatashoe/movie-list/README.md

 This is a full stack movie rating project built using Node.js, Express backend and a React, Redux frontend.

+You will be able to query for movies then upvote or downvote them.
+You can find all your rated movies in the star icon.

-Movie information source from OmdbAPI.
+Movie information Source: OmdbAPI.

 To run